Take On Me: Plot

 The video's main theme is a romantic fantasy narrative.
 It begins with a montage of pencil drawings in a comic-book style representing motorcycle sidecar racing, in which the hero (Morten Harket) is pursued by two opponents (Philip Jackson and Alfie Curtis).

 In a café, a young woman (Bunty Bailey) is reading the comic book depicting the race.
 As she reads, the waitress brings her coffee and the bill.
 The comic's hero, after winning the race, seemingly winks at the woman from the page.
 His pencil-drawn hand suddenly reaches out of the comic book, inviting the woman into it.

-Once inside, she too appears in the pencil-drawn form as he sings to her and introduces her to his black-and-white world which features a sort of looking-glass portal where people and objects look real on one side and pencil-drawn on the other.
+Once inside, she too appears in the pencil-drawn form as he sings to her and introduces her to his black-and-white world which features a looking-glass portal where people and objects look real on one side and pencil-drawn on the other.

 Back in the café, the waitress returns to find the woman missing.
 Believing the customer left without paying the bill, she angrily crumples the comic book and throws it into a bin.
 This causes the hero's two opposing racers to reappear as villains, one of them armed with a large pipe wrench.
 The racers smash the looking glass with the pipe wrench, trapping the woman in the comic book.
 The hero punches one of the thugs aside and retreats with the woman into a maze of paper.
 Arriving at a dead end, he tears a hole in the paper wall so that the woman can escape.
 He remains in the comic book as the opposing racers menacingly close in on him.
 The woman, now back in the real world and found lying beside the trash bin to the surprise and confusion of café guests and staff, retrieves the comic from the bin and runs home.

 She attempts to smooth out the creases of the crumpled pages in order to read what happens next.
 The next panel shows the hero, lying seemingly lifeless, and the woman begins to cry.
 However, he then wakes up and tries to break out of his comic-book frames.
 At the same time, his image appears in the woman's hallway, seemingly torn between real and comic form, hurling himself repeatedly left-and-right against the walls; eventually falling to the floor in his attempts to shatter his two-dimensional barrier.
 (This scene is largely patterned after a climactic scene in the 1980 film Altered States.)
 He escapes from the comic book by becoming human, and as he stands up he breaks into a smile.
 The woman also smiles as she rushes towards him.

 The story is concluded in the opening of "The Sun Always Shines on T.V." music video.